aptos-labs/aptos-core/aptos-move/framework/aptos-token-objects/doc/token.md

 ## Function `create_token`

-Creates a new token object with a unique address and returns the ConstructorRef for additional specialization.
-This takes in the collection object instead of the collection name.
-This function must be called if the collection name has been previously changed.
+Creates a new token object with a unique address and returns the ConstructorRef<br/> for additional specialization.<br/> This takes in the collection object instead of the collection name.<br/> This function must be called if the collection name has been previously changed.

 <pre><code>public fun create_token(creator: &amp;signer, collection: object::Object&lt;collection::Collection&gt;, description: string::String, name: string::String, royalty: option::Option&lt;royalty::Royalty&gt;, uri: string::String): object::ConstructorRef<br/></code></pre>